 It was the first time in my life to visit Bangkok for just a 1 night's stay.
-It was also the first time my whole family were together in Bangkok to attend the funeral of my mother's only brother.
-He was a doctor who graduated from the prestigious medical school of Siriraj Hospital in Bangkok before moving his practices to Philadelphia and San Francisco before retiring his last years in Thailand.
-He passed away in 2011 and had pledged to donate his body to the same medical school at Siriraj Hospital for them to do research and studies.
+It was also the first time my whole family were just together in Bangkok and to attend the funeral of my mother's only brother.
+He was a doctor who graduated from the prestigious medical school of Siriraj Hospital in Bangkok before moving his practices to Philadelphia and San Francisco where he spent his retiring his last years in Thailand.
+He passed away in 2011 and had pledged to donate his whole body to the same medical school at Siriraj Hospital for them to do research and studies.

 Wat Sraket is a well known temple in the heart of Bangkok and attracts many tourists & worshipers who would climb their way up the monument.
 The above building is where the funeral and cremation ceremonies are conducted for the privileged ones.

 Many distinguished guests were invited for the last day where long lines of flashy cars carried the VVIPs, Movie Stars and Hi-Societies including the former Prime Minister Anand Panyarachun.
 He has white grey hair and can be seen seated in the above photo.
 My brother and father sat behind while I sat with my wife and cousins farther back.

 It is a funeral customary in Thailand where the deceased's family would specially print invitation cards to invite relatives and close friends to attend the funerals.
 All the attendees must wear full black where the men has to wear black ties and ladies in long black attires.
 The high society would often visit saloons to get their hair done with make ups to look good as their personal respects for the send off ceremony.